patrickm10/Coding-Assessment/README.md

 # Coding-Assessment

-Bioinformatics and Data Handling Using Python
+## Bioinformatics and Data Handling Using Python

+### Libraries Used:
+CSV
+OS
+Requests
+Pybedtools
+Ensembl API